Dalejorod1999/basic-counter/README.md

 # basic-counter
-### A simple counter made with HTML, CSS and JavaScript
+### A simple counter made with HTML, Bootstrap and JavaScript

 Here we are building a counter with JavaScript, Bootstrap and HTML.